Red91K/IOC-Extractor/README.md

 # IOC-Extractor
-Command-line tool to extract indicators of compromise from various sources and export to various formats.
+A Command-line tool to extract indicators of compromise from various sources and export to various formats.

+💡 Use IOC-Extractor to...
+- Extract IOCs from batches of threat reports
+- Generate a IOC section for reports-in-progress
+- Quickly share IOCs exported to STIX and JSON
+- Feed IOCs from the latest reports into data feeds, firewalls, IDS/IPS, etc

+IOC Extractor...
 - Supports two sources: plain-text file OR website
-- Multiple export formats: JSON, Plain text, Markdown
+- Features multiple export formats: JSON, Plain text, Markdown
-- Extracted Indicators:
+- Detects the following Indicators Of Compromise:
   - IPv4 & v6 Addresses
   - Domains
   - URLs